girishGM/notification-service/README.md

 ### 1. Not using docker container
   ### Environment property file
-    create a .env file or use the .env.sample file to put all enviorment related variables
+    create a .env file using provided .env.sample file to put all environment related variables.

  ### Docker compose file
-    Please update the ALARM_EMAIL key under notificationservice,  this will use to send the email when system got any error or processing of a message is failed.
+    Please update the ALARM_EMAIL key under notificationservice,
+    this will be used to send an email when processing of a message is failed.

 ### 2. Not using docker container
   ### Installation